Los Angeles Basketry Guild and Misti Washington Gourd & Basket Guild

 SATURDAY, 9/21 — Mini Wall Mat

 This workshop will give students foundational skills to make beautifully crafted twined circles.
 Learn two ways to start and how to maintain tension and evenness of stitches.
-Also learn open twining that is precise and sculptural, enabling endless possibilities for experimenting with form and materials.

 SUNDAY, 9/22 - Slow-Stitched Coiled Basketry